Table of Content:

-What do I need to do after root canal treatment?
+- What should I do after root canal treatment?

 Root canal treatment is a procedure that removes your tooth nerve while saving your original tooth.
-Here are some basic instructions to follow after receiving your root canal treatment:
+Here are some basic instructions after receiving a root canal treatment:

-- If the opening in your tooth was restored with a temporary filling or crown after your root canal.
-It is not unusual for a thin layer to wear off in-between appointments.
-However, if you think the entire filling has come out, contact your dentist to replace your temporary restoration.
-If you can’t see us right away, use temporary dental filling material sold at pharmacies to seal the tooth in the interim.
+Be careful on your tooth for the next few days.
+You may receive a temporary filling or crown after your root canal.
+It is not unusual for this temporary filling or crown to wear off in-between appointments.
+Should this happen, you can contact your dentist to replace your temporary restoration.
+If you can’t see us right away, use temporary dental filling or cement sold at pharmacies to seal the tooth in the interim.
 If you’re not in pain, then it’s okay to wait a short while until your next appointment.

 - A visible swelling inside or outside of your mouth